lzenner/themed_tweaks/README.md

 * BG1EE     - Add Caelar recruitment attempts of PC after Nashkel mines and ToSC ending
 * BG1EE		- Allow turning down airship thieves guild quest without aggroing the entire guild
 * BG1EE/SoD - Remove errant references to PC being Bhaalspawn, like Entar
-* SoD       - Add reactions/options when 'A Historical Treatise of Dragonspear Castle' is found
 * SoD       - Speed up the elevator in hell
 * SoD       - Speed up the prison/trial scenes
 * BG2EE     - Distribute group's possessions from the beginning of BG2 to stores in Athkatla